Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Criminal Liability and Workplace Accidents: Commentary on Court of Cassation, Section IV, No. 32955 of 2024
+Criminal Liability and Workplace Accidents: Commentary on Cass. pen., Section IV, No. 32955 of 2024

-The Context of the Incident and the Responsibilities Emerged
+Context of the Incident and Emerging Responsibilities

 Violations of Safety Regulations

-• Violation of Article 71, paragraph 2, Legislative Decree No. 81/2008 for the use of inadequate tools.
+• Violation of Article 71, paragraph 2, of Legislative Decree No. 81/2008 for the use of inadequate tools.

 • Negligence in ensuring a safe working environment.